urcomputeringpal/s3-website-pr-action/README.md

 ------------ | -------------
 bucket-prefix | Prefix to the S3 bucket name folder-to-copy | The directory to your built web app.
-This folder will be copied to S3
+This folder will be copied to S3 environment-prefix | Prefix to the GitHub Deployment.
+Defaults to 'PR-'

 ## PR closed: